Yugoslav dinar: World War II (1941–45)

-1945–65; Federation dinar (YUF)
+1945–65: Federation dinar (YUF)

-In 1945, as Yugoslavia began to be reconstituted, the Yugoslav dinar replaced the Serbian dinar, Independent State of Croatia kuna and other occupation currencies, with the rates of exchanged being 1 Yugoslav dinar = 20 Serbian dinara = 40 kuna.
+In 1945, as Yugoslavia began to be reconstituted, the Yugoslav dinar replaced the Serbian dinar, Independent State of Croatia kuna and other occupation currencies, with the rates of exchange being 1 Yugoslav dinar for 20 Serbian dinara or 40 kuna.

 Yugoslavia was a founding member of the International Monetary Fund.
-At the time, other Communist countries avoided signing up to it.
-The dinar was initially pegged to the US dollar at a rate of 50 dinars to the dollar.
+At the time, other communist countries avoided signing up to it.
+The dinar was initially pegged to the US dollar at a rate of 50 dinara to the dollar.
 By 1955, the peg had been depreciated to 300 dinars to the dollar, but this was only applicable to a limited number of transactions.
 For the vast majority of transactions, a system of multiple exchange rates with differing levels of government intervention applied.
-Depending on the transaction the system offered over 200 different exchange rates ranging from 600 or so dinars to the dollar to over 1,150.
-This multiple exchange rate system was abolished in 1961 and replaced with a single pegged rate of 750 dinars to the dollar.
+Depending on the transaction the system offered over 200 different exchange rates ranging from 600 or so dinara to the dollar to over 1,150.
+This multiple exchange rate system was abolished in 1961 and replaced with a single pegged rate of 750 dinara to the dollar.

-1966–89; Hard dinar (YUD)
+1966–89: Hard dinar (YUD)

 On 1 January 1966, the first of five revaluations took place, at a ratio of 100 to 1.

-The revalued currency was initially pegged to the US dollar at a rate of 12.50 dinars to the dollar.
-In late 1971, this was revised to 17 dinars to the dollar.
+The revalued currency was initially pegged to the US dollar at a rate of 12.50 dinara to the dollar.
+In late 1971, this was revised to 17 dinara to the dollar.
 Following the Nixon Shock, Yugoslavia adopted a market exchange rate system.
 A foreign exchange market was established in Belgrade in which only banks could participate; this set the exchange rates for the entire country.
 This allowed the dinar to float (or perhaps more accurately, sink) more or less freely.
-Under this system, the exchange rate reached about 29 dinars to the dollar in 1981, 127 dinars to the dollar by 1984, and 457 dinars to the dollar by 1987.
+Under this system, the exchange rate reached about 29 dinara to the dollar in 1981, 127 dinara to the dollar by 1984, and 457 dinara to the dollar by 1987.

 Yugoslavia's chronic inflation was poorly managed.
-Between 1971 and 1991, Yugoslavia's annualized inflation was 76 percent.
+Its central bank monetized the debt by growing the money supply.
+The hyperinflation in the Socialist Federal Republic of Yugoslavia became a serious problem in the 1980s.
+Between 1971 and 1991, Yugoslavia's annualized inflation was 76%.
 Only Brazil and Zaire had higher levels of inflation.

 The large denomination coins were struck in nickel brass.

-1990–92; Convertible dinar (YUN)
+1990–92: Convertible dinar (YUN)

 The second revaluation took place on 1 January 1990, at a ratio of 10,000 to 1.
 During this period, the constituent republics began to leave the Socialist Federal Republic of Yugoslavia.
-Four of the six republics declared independence and issued their own currencies shortly after.
+Four of the six republics declared independence and issued their own currencies shortly after, and the breakup of Yugoslavia was recognized by the international community at the turn of 1992.
 This was the last dinar that bore the coat of arms and the name of the "Socialist Federal Republic of Yugoslavia" in multiple languages.

 Serbian enclaves in Bosnia and Herzegovina and in occupied territories in Croatia also issued currencies in dinar, equivalent to and revalued together with the Yugoslav dinar.
 These were the Krajina dinar and the Republika Srpska dinar.